 Pretty-Printing

-system.
+Atomo provides a handy wrapper for the Haskell Text.PrettyPrint system.
 The documentation here is largely based off of its own.

 o pretty → Pretty

 Turn an object into a pretty-printed document, which can be used in other pretty-printers.
-This is defined on Object
+This is defined on Object, so everything has it, but you should override this if possible.

 Pretty-printing a value should yield something that looks like the expression that created that value.
-If it cannot be pretty-printed cleanly, make it obvious, usually via surrounding some description with angle brackets (<>
+If it cannot be pretty-printed cleanly, make it obvious, usually via surrounding some description with angle brackets (<>).

 x doc → Pretty | x is-a?: Block

-Used for writing pretty-printed forms; basically a shortcut for @(Pretty join: x)
+Used for writing pretty-printed forms; basically a shortcut for @(Pretty join: x).

 Documents From Values